asleepace/asleepace.com/src/content/blog/try.md

 ### Advanced Types

-Just like before, let's start by describing what it is we want with types.
-We roughly know what the async type should be from above, but how can we translate this to our example?
-Well the first thing to understand is that async/await is merely just syntactic sugar around promises\*.
+Just like before, let's start by describing what it is we want via types.
+We know what the async type should be from above example, but how can we translate this to our code?
+Well the first thing to understand is that async / await is merely just syntactic sugar around promises\*.

 ```ts
 function example1() {